ingo/ingo.github.io/_recipes/double_chocolate_banana_bread.md

 title: Double Chocolate Banana Bread
 ---

-Perfect for using up those overripe bananas.
-This Double Chocolate Banana Bread recipe is a delicious twist on the classic banana bread.
-It incorporates rich cocoa powder and chocolate chunks for a double dose of chocolate.
 This recipe is perfect for using up those overripe bananas that are just a day away from attracting fruit flies.
 It's a simple one-bowl recipe that requires no special equipment and can be made with ingredients you likely already have in your kitchen.

 ### Ingredients